-1. Typical usage for automation, with instance SDP_INSTANCE defined in the environment by sourcing p4_vars, and logging in only the super
+1. Typical usage for automation, with instance SDP_INSTANCE defined in the environment by sourcing p4_vars, and logging in only the super user P4USER to P4PORT:

-'''

-user P4USER to P4PORT:

-source /p4/common/bin/p4_vars abc

-p4login

-Login in only P4USER to the specified port, P4MASTERPORT in this example:
+Login in only P4USER to the specified port, P4MASTERPORT in this example: p4login -p \$P4MASTERPORT

-p4login -p $P4MASTERPORT

-Login the super user P4USER, and then login the replication serviceUser

-for the current ServerID:
+Login the super user P4USER, and then login the replication serviceUser for the current ServerID: p4login -service

-p4login -service

-Login external automation users (see SDP AUTOMATION USERS above):
+Login external automation users (see SDP_AUTOMATION_USERS above): p4login -automation

-p4login -automation

-Login all users:
+Login all users: p4login -all

-p4login -all

 Or: p4login -service -automation

 LOGGING:

 This script generates no output by default.
-All (stdout and stderr) is

-logged to /p4/N/logs/p4login.log.
+All (stdout and stderr) is logged to /p4/N/logs/p4login.log.

-The exception is usage errors, which result an error being sent to

-stderr followed usage info on stdout, followed by an immediate exit.
+The exception is usage errors, which result an error being sent to stderr followed usage info on stdout, followed by an immediate exit.

-If the '-v' flag is used, the contents of the log are displayed to

-stdout at the end of processing.
+If the '-v' flag is used, the contents of the log are displayed to stdout at the end of processing.

 EXIT CODES:

-An exit code of 0 indicates a valid login ticket exists, while a

-non-zero exit code indicates a failure to login.
+An exit code of 0 indicates a valid login ticket exists, while a non-zero exit code indicates a failure to login.

-'''

-7.2.9. p4d<instance>init
+7.3.9. p4d<instance>init

 Starts the Perforce server.
-Can be called directly or as describe in Section 3.2, "Configuring (Automatic) Service Start on Boot"
+Can be called directly or as describe in Section 3.2.2, "Configuring (Automatic) Service Start on Boot"